-- iv.
-Making recommendations for legal arrangements to support the individual. - e.
+- e.
 When there is an identified need for assistance, all appropriate alternatives less restrictive than legal guardianship must be explored and considered, Compliance with applicable laws is required when using the examples below: - i.
 Education provided to individuals as alternatives (i.e., Community Advocates, Recovery Institute). - ii.
 Inclusion of family, advocates, and allies to help explain, ask questions, and explore options. - iii.
 Advanced Directives for Health Care Decisions. - iv.
-Medical Power of Attorney (i.e., MDHHS Memorandum on Programmatic Guidance on Powers of Attorney). - v.
+Patient Advocate - v.
 Representative Payee/Conservator. - 2.
 The Case Manager/Supports Coordinator shall assist the individual to make arrangements for the appropriate alternative to be implemented.